EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/download-and-install.rst

 --------------

 .. warning::
-  The image will wipe out your USB SSD disk, so be careful if you already have data on it.
+  The image will wipe out your NVME/USB SSD disk, so be careful if you already have data on it.

 Insert de MicroSD into the board.
-Connect an Ethernet cable and attach the disk (make sure you are using a blue port which corresponds to USB 3).
+Connect an Ethernet cable and attach the disk (make sure you are using a blue port which if your connecting a USB disk).

 Power on
 --------

-The Ubuntu OS will boot up in less than one minute and will start to perform the necessary tasks to turn the device into a full Ethereum node.
+The Ubuntu OS will boot up in less than one minute and the installation script will start to perform the necessary tasks to turn the device into a full Ethereum node.

 .. warning::